NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Rope Runner.md

 **Prerequisites** trained in Acrobatics; trained in Athletics; Pirate Dedication
 * * *
 You run and climb across ropes and rigging almost as easily as on the ground.
-You gain a [[Actions/Climb|Climb]] Speed of 15 feet, but only on ship's rigging or similar ropes.

-Whenever you succeed at an Athletics check to Climb a rope or an Acrobatics check to [[Actions/Balance|Balance]] on a rope, you get a critical success instead.
-You aren't [[Conditions/Off-Guard|Off-Guard]] while Climbing or Balancing on a rope.
+You gain a climb Speed of 15 feet, but only when climbing ropes and similar objects.
+Whenever you succeed at an Athletics check to Climb or an Acrobatics check to [[Actions/Balance|Balance]], you get a critical success instead.
+You aren't [[Conditions/Off-Guard|Off-Guard]] while Climbing or Balancing on a rope or similar object.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*